Meet Kathryn Sullivan, the first American Woman to Walk in Space

 “It’s the world coolest jungle gym, and you’re miles above the Earth, so you get these glimpses of the earth sliding by beneath you.”

 She was a crew member on three space missions, including the Space Shuttle Discovery mission in April 1990 that deployed the Hubble Space Telescope.
 “I’m most proud of the role I had on Hubble,” she says.
 The telescope takes photos from space of Earth, stars, and other planets and galaxies.
 “It changed our view of the universe and inspired and amazed countless people.
 Anyone who was on Team Hubble feels that way.”

 Sullivan stayed with NASA until the early 90s, when she returned to her other love, oceanography.
 Since “retiring” from government service in 2017, Sullivan has written a book called Handprints on Hubble: An Astronaut’s Story of Invention, which will be published later this month by MIT Press.

-And while Sullivan believes NASA was welcoming to women even during her years there, women are still achieving firsts.
+She is also a member of AstraFemina, a non-profit that works to inspire girls to explore STEM careers.
+While Sullivan believes NASA was welcoming to women even during her years there, women are still achieving firsts.
 In October, American astronauts Jessica Meir and Christina Kock led the first all-woman space walk as they performed repairs on the International Space Station.